jan-lehmkuhl/knowledge-database-template/coding/editors/obsidian/README.md

 ======================================================================

 Obsidian is a standalone tool to create a knowledge base like this.
-The data is named as "vault" and similar to the here proposed style.
+The data is named as "vault" and you can open this repository also as vault.
 Only the [markdown links](/coding/languages/markdown/links.md) are stored in Wiki-Link Syntax, which is not in the markdown specification.

 There is also a lot of documentation outside which can help to use this software.